karolis-kimtys/spinner/README.md

 ### ![GIF](image.gif)

 A Customizable React Spinner/Loader component for your project.
-Below are instructions how to install and configure the component.
+Below are instructions of how to install and configure the component.

 ### Install:
 #### `npm install mtm-spinner`